 Stage Monitoring Task Monitoring Report Form of Approval Frequency Construction Checking of the contractor's operations during the construction period.
-Report on Contractor's compliance, by ET Counter signature of report by IEC Weekly Establishment Works Checking of the planting works during the twelve-month Establishment Period after completion of each batch of transplanting works.
-Report on Contractor's compliance, by ET Counter signature of report by IEC Every two months Long Term Management (10 year) Monitoring of the long-term management of the planting works in the period up to 10 years after completion of each batch of transplanting works.
+Report on Contractor's compliance, by ET Counter signature of report by IEC Weekly Establishment Works Checking of the planting works during the twelve-month Establishment Period after completion of each batch of transplanting works or compensatory tree planting works.
+Report on Contractor's compliance, by ET Counter signature of report by IEC Every two months Long Term Management (10 year) Monitoring of the long-term management of the planting works in the period up to 10 years after completion of each batch of transplanting works or compensatory tree planting works.
 Report on compliance by ET or maintenance Agency as appropriate Counter signature of report by Management Agency Annually